kocatepedogu/quick-symbolic-regression/README.md

 cd quick-symbolic-regression
 git submodule update --init --recursive

-cmake .
+cmake . -G Ninja
-make -j$(nproc)
+ninja
 export PYTHONPATH=$(pwd)
 ```

-The *make* command generates a shared library which can be imported as an extension module to python, and a set of test executables written in C++.
+Compilation generates a shared library which can be imported as an extension module to python, and a set of test executables written in C++.

 For performance benchmarks, run